emai1/Maze-Project/README.md

 When I am asked to ( Statement of the problem ), the recursive abstraction can ( Statement of the problem ) after I have moved one position.

 ## Base case
-If you are at the treasure, return true
+You are at the treasure, or there are no valid moves

 ## Pseudocode
 ```Java